 By Frank Newman on 29th March 2014

 There’s something pretty attractive about buying stuff online.
 A vast product range is just a click of the mouse away – and you don’t even need to get changed out of your pyjamas or get the car out of the garage.
+Which is why agencies like www.digitalestate.co.nz is very much needed.
 Bricks and Mortar retailers are already feeling the effects of online shopping, and if retailers are then landlords are too.
+(Source: https://www.smartbusinesscentre.co.nz/2014/03/technology-exciting-and-scary-for-property-investors/)

 This concept of wearable applications is already progressing beyond Google Glass.
 Last week Facebook purchased Oculus for US$2b, a company that has developed a 3D goggle headset.
-It has been developed for virtual gaming to immerse the player into the game itself, but the technology is likely to have much wider appeal that will impact on property investors.
+According to a recent bingo clash review, it has been developed for virtual gaming to immerse the player into the game itself, but the technology is likely to have much wider appeal that will impact on property investors.

 It’s a small step from virtual gaming to a virtual workplace.
 Workmates will no longer need to be in the same office – they will simply need to be connected via a headset.
 As soon as business people en masse realise it is technically feasible to have a virtual office (the early adopters already have) the movement away from bricks and mortar will gain momentum for the specific purpose of eliminating rental costs.
 It is probably only a few decades down the track that the slow and late adopters will switch and virtual offices will become the norm rather than bricks and mortar, but the impact of such a seismic change in the way we work will impact investor returns much sooner.